gweecl/kubernetes-laravel/labs/laravel-gke-helm.md

 Basically, Helm uses [Go templates](https://godoc.org/text/template) for templating your manifest files (YAML).
 While ships with several built-in functions and other additonal features.

-Then, helm process those template with the values spcified in `values.yaml`.
+Helm process those template with the values spcified in `values.yaml`.
 You can have multiple `values.yaml` file for different environments.
 Just like the concept in [Docker Compose](https://docs.docker.com/compose/extends/#compose-documentation).